 Saul’s royal residence at Gibeah was abandoned after David became king of the re-united Israel and Judah in c.1004 BC, but the city was subsequently re-settled.
 The prophet Isaiah records that the people of Gibeah fled when the Assyrian king Sennacherib attacked Jerusalem in 702 BC (see Isaiah 10:29 & 2 Kings 18:17).

 The Jewish historian Josephus records that the Roman 10th legion camped at Gibeah before their final assault on Jerusalem in 70AD.
 More recently, King Hussein of Jordan began building a West Bank royal palace here in the 1960s – the shell of which was abandoned after Israel occupied the area during the Six-Day War of 1967 and built the modern Israeli settlement of Pisgat Ze’ev.

 View across East Jerusalem from the site of Gibeah (Judae1)

 Judg 20:1-48 The elders of the tribes of Israel assemble at Mizpah (see 2 on Map 51) to discuss an appropriate response to this atrocity.
-The Benjamites refuse to hand over the perpetrators of the crime, so the Israelites attack the Benjamites outside Gibeah.
+The Benjaminites refuse to hand over the perpetrators of the crime, so the Israelites attack the Benjaminites outside Gibeah.

-On the third day of battle, the Israelites feign a retreat and draw the Benjamites into an ambush at Baal Tamar, west of Gibeah.
-The Benjamites are defeated and Gibeah is burned to the ground.
-A few hundred Benjamites escape into the desert to the Rock of Rimmon, overlooking the Jordan valley (see 3 on Map 51).
+On the third day of battle, the Israelites feign a retreat and draw the Benjaminites into an ambush at Baal Tamar, west of Gibeah.
+The Benjaminites are defeated and Gibeah is burned to the ground.
+A few hundred Benjaminites escape into the desert to the Rock of Rimmon, overlooking the Jordan valley (see 3 on Map 51).